LAYAIraq/LAYA-Iraq-Deployment/README.md

 - `ACC_BACKEND`: access key to clone back end repository during `build` stage.
 - `ACC_FRONTEND`: access key to clone front end repository during `build` stage.
-- `ADMIN_MAIL`: e-mail address of the admin.
+- `SUPERADMIN_MAIL`: e-mail address of the superadmin.
 They will be sent an e-mail to verify the address.
 - `API_PORT`: port on which `laya-backend` listens.
 Defaults to `3001`.
 - `API_ROOT`: suffix for API request calls.
 Needs leading slash `/`.
 Defaults to `/api`.
 - `DB_PATH`: path to database directory within the back end container.
 Used also for mounting `laya-db` volume.